 Electrical - Electrical power is brought to MMHI by Madison Gas & Electric.
-Power from MG&E is sent to MMHI and CWC through the Central Heating Plant and distributed to the buildings on site at 4,160 volts.
+Power from MG&E is sent to MMHI and CWC through the Central Heating Plant and distributed to the buildings on site at 4160 volts.
 There is an emergency generator at the heating plant that provides emergency power to the patient care buildings through the existing underground distribution system.
+Select buildings at MMHI have their own generator.